BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 Anyways, talk to Luna.

-**Pretty Boy Cain (2x Moomoo Milk).
-Field: Chess Board**
-- Muk-Alola, Lv.
-52, @Black Sludge, Ability: Poison Touch, Brave Nature, IVs: 15 (Pawn)
-    - Gunk Shot
-    - Minimize
-    - Knock Off
-    - Power-Up Punch
-- Mimikyu, Lv.
-53, Ability: Disguise, Jolly Nature, IVs: 31 (King)
-    - Drain Punch
-    - Play Rough
-    - Swords Dance
-    - Shadow Sneak
-- Meowstic-Female, Lv.
-54, @Wise Glasses, Ability: Competitive, Timid Nature, IVs: 20 (Knight)
-    - Charge Beam
-    - Psychic
-    - Shadow Ball
-    - Light Screen
-- Marowak-Alola, Lv.
-54, @Thick Club, Ability: Lightning Rod, Adamant Nature, IVs: 15 (Rook)
-    - Flare Blitz
-    - Stomp Tantrum
-    - Shadow Bone
-    - Will-O-Wisp
-- Primarina, Lv.
-54, Ability: Torrent, Modest Nature, IVs: 31 (Bishop)
-    - Moonblast
-    - Sparkling Aria
-    - Blizzard
-    - Reflect
-- Nidoking, Lv.
-55, Ability: Sheer Force, Adamant Nature, IVs: 31, EVs: 4/252/0/0/0/252 (Queen)
-    - Earthquake
-    - Throat Chop
-    - Poison Jab
-    - Megahorn
+!battle(["Cain", :Cain, 5], "Chess Board")

 This battle features the new Chess Board Field.
-While stuff like Grassy Terrain and Super-Heated Field are farily intuitive, you really should read up about Chess Board field as much as possible and use this battle to learn the ins-and-outs.
+While fields like Grassy Terrain and Super-Heated Field are fairly intuitive, you really should read up about Chess Board field as much as possible and use this battle to learn the ins-and-outs.
 Essentially, each team member will get a chess board piece rank that will affect various things like stat boosts and even priority.
 They are fixed for each ordered team, although some will change depending on ordering, so keep that in mind as you make a chess board team.
 Luckily, this means that the opponents' teams will always predictably use the same ranks, so I will list them for each major chess fight.

 Anyways, with all that said, Cain doesn't really have a ton of optimization here with his team, although it is getting better.
 He now uses Mimikyu, which is always a bit annoying to fight thanks to its ability and optimal moveset.
 His Muk and Nidoking are strong as ever, and his Primarina and Marowak may be slow but will hit you really hard.
 The key to winning this one is probably just consistent fast offense with a couple of things in the back to deal with Mimikyu and Nidoking if need be.